cjacker/opensource-toolchain-bouffalo-lab/README.md

 - ./helloworld_lp/build/build_out/helloworld_bl808_lp.bin : firmware for lp
 - ./helloworld_d0/build/build_out/helloworld_bl808_d0.bin : firmware for d0

-For more infomation about this tripplecore demo, please refer to : https://github.com/cjacker/opensource-toolchain-bouffalo-lab/tree/main/triplecore_bl808
+For more infomation about how to use this tripplecore demo, please refer to : https://github.com/cjacker/opensource-toolchain-bouffalo-lab/tree/main/triplecore_bl808

 Due to use 'out sdk build' and this is a tutorial, you may find the commond line is too long to input everytime.
 At least `BL_SDK_BASE` must be set for 'out sdk build'.
 If you copy all these demos to `bl_mcu_sdk/examples` dir, you can just type `make` to build them.